bumble-tech/bumble-doc-gen/docs/README.md

 <embed> <h2>Core Features</h2> </embed>

 - 🔍 <b><a href="/docs/tech/2.parser/readme.md">Parsing</a>:</b>
-  BumbleDocGen scans your project by parsing PHP files, extracting comments, and providing detailed models of your code.
+  BumbleDocGen analyzes your code and provides a convenient <a href="/docs/tech/2.parser/reflectionApi/readme.md">Reflection API</a>.

 - ✍️ <b><a href="/docs/tech/3.renderer/readme.md">Rendering</a>:</b>
   BumbleDocGen generates markdown content using templates and fills them with data obtained from parsing your code.